-The Company has registered several trademarks: AFYNERIE (in France), AFYREN (in France, with WIPO, China, the European Union, the United Kingdom, the United States and Switzerland), METHAREN (in France) and AFYREN TECHNOLOGIE (in France).
+The Company has registered several trademarks: AFYNERIE (in France), AFYREN (with WIPO, in France and the European Union, in the United Kingdom, Norway and Switzerland, in China, Laos and the Philippines, in the United States, Brazil and Australia), METHAREN (in France) and AFYREN TECHNOLOGIE (in France).
 It has not granted any licence to any third party for the use of these trademarks.
 AFYREN NEOXY has registered the AFYREN NEOXY trademark in France, at the WIPO, in Switzerland, in the European Union, in the United Kingdom and in Norway.
 The Company has also registered the trademarks FLAVYRENTM (flavours and perfumes), LUBYRENTM (lubricants), VITAFYRENTM (human and animal nutrition) and AFYBIOTM (life sciences and materials science) in its target markets (Europe, the Americas and Asia).

-2.8 SIGNIFICANT EVENTS AFTER 31 DECEMBER 2023
+2.8 SIGNIFICANT EVENTS AFTER 31 DECEMBER 2024